 Time: TBC

 Lourdes is just one month away, and this month you will play a key role in helping to train and support other volunteers and leaders coming with us on the pilgrimage.
-This month we have the big Lourdes staff retreat, a day of community-building, discussion, prayer and preparation for Lourdes, in which you will be given roles to assist with the delivery of the day.
+This month we have a training day for all those serving in Lourdes; a day of community-building, discussion, prayer and preparation for Lourdes, in which you will be given roles to assist with the delivery of the day.
 You will also have the chance to meet, and learn from, volunteers with many years’ experience of the diocesan pilgrimage, and it will be a precious opportunity for you to grow and prepare.

 FAQs